drekka/Alchemic/README.md

 ```

 Without any criteria, Alchemic will use the passed return type to determine the search criteria for scanning the model based in it's class and any applicable protocols.

+## UIApplicationDelegate

+Alchemic has some special processing for UIApplicationDelegates.
+AFter starting, Alchemic will automatically search for a UIApplicationDelegate and if it finds one, inject any dependencies it needs.
+There is no need to add any `AcRegister(...)` macros to the app delegate class.

 ## Callbacks